omerfdasar/weatherApp/README.md

   - User can display list of searched city weather data card like on gif.
   - If new searched city is in the weather data list, app can display a warning text to user on page.

-🔥 You can use [OpenWeather Api](https://openweathermap.org/) for your app.
+🔥 I use [OpenWeather Api](https://openweathermap.org/) for your app.